praveens-git-bit/PreDay_Ignite2024/getStarted.md

 # Login to Azure Portal

-1. In the JumpVM/Bastion, click on the Azure portal shortcut of the Microsoft Edge browser, which is created on the desktop.
+1. In the JumpVM/Bastion, **double click** on the **Azure portal shortcut** of the Microsoft Edge browser, which is created on the desktop.

+   Note: If the browser is not opening, please **refresh the main VM browser page**.

 ![Started.](GetStarted/Task6.png)